NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> f.constructs()
    TODO

-The `~Field.constructs` method has options to fileter the constructs by their type, their property and other attribute values, and by the domain axes that are spanned by the data array:
+The `~Field.constructs` method has options to filter the constructs by their type, property and other attribute values, and by the domain axes that are spanned by the data array:

 .. code:: python